thisisfrey/Ng-coding/README.md

 - Attribute Directives: These directives change the appearance or behavior of an existing element.
 Examples include ngClass, ngStyle, and custom directives.
 Angular also allows developers to create custom directives to implement application-specific behaviors.

+### Angular Guards
+Guards are used to control the navigation flow within an application.
+They are used to protect certain routes or prevent unauthorized access to specific parts of an application.
+Guards are implemented as services and are used to perform checks before allowing the user to navigate to a particular route.

+There are different types of guards:
+- **CanActivate:** This guard is used to determine if a user can activate a specific route.
+It is commonly used for authentication purposes, ensuring that only authenticated users can access certain routes.
+- **CanActivateChild:** Similar to CanActivate, this guard is used to determine if a user can activate the child routes within a particular parent route.
+- **CanDeactivate:** This guard is used to determine if a user can leave a route.
+It is commonly used to ask for confirmation before navigating away from a page with unsaved changes.
+- **CanLoad:** This guard is used to determine if a user can load a feature module lazily.
+It is commonly used to prevent loading parts of an application that a user is not authorized to access.

 ## Angular Development

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.